Configuration¶

 Dynamic model catalogs¶

-Any provider descriptor may declare a dynamicCatalog block to pull its model list from an HTTP endpoint at runtime.
+Any provider descriptor may declare a dynamicCatalog block to pull its model list from an HTTPS endpoint at runtime.
 The hardcoded models[] entries stay pinned at the top of the picker as Featured models; the dynamic list is overlaid beneath them, deduplicated by id.

 {